buzo14/Scraped-match-stats-EDA/README.md

 ### 1.1 Introduction & Background

 The Campeonato Nacional de Liga de Primera División,  commonly known as the Primera División, or La Liga is the men's top professional football division of the Spanish football league system.
 Since its inception, a total of 62 teams have competed in La Liga.
-Nine teams have been crowned champions, with Barcelona winning the inaugural La Liga and Real Madrid winning the title a record 35 times. [https://en.wikipedia.org/wiki/La_Liga]
-Barcelona are the most recent winners, having won the 2022–23 edition.
+Nine teams have been crowned champions, with Barcelona winning the inaugural La Liga and Real Madrid winning the title a record 35 times.
+Barcelona is the most recent winner, having won the 2022–23 edition.[1](https://en.wikipedia.org/wiki/La_Liga).
 We will be scraping football matches data for the past 3 seasons in view of exploring the relationship between the outcome of a football match
-(win, lose or draw) and a set of variables describing the game actions.
+(win, lose, or draw) and a set of variables describing the game actions.

-1.2 Aims & Objectives
+### 1.2 Aims & Objectives
-within this project, I would like to explore the following:
+Within this project, I would like to explore the following:
 Scraping and Parsing HTML links from a website Extracting stats from the data using Pandas
 Cleaning and Merging scraped data from different tables and seasons